Several common problems can render your application efforts worthless. Most of these I’ve learned the hard way.

 Your university may charge “indirect fees”, meaning they take a set amount of the funding themselves in order to manage the grant.
 These fees are often around 20% but can be as high as 70%.
 (I will happily manage anyone’s finances for a fee of 70%.)

 As a result, do not consider the funding real until it hits your bank account, and avoid making early promises about the funding to your colleagues.
-In one of our early projects, we recruited two colleagues as research assistants who would be funded by a project grant.
-By the time the money came in, it was a year later, my colleagues were nearing the end of their degrees, and the university had changed the salary rules for research assistants, meaning we could not pay them as much as we had negotiated.
+In one of our early projects, we recruited two friends as research assistants who would be funded by a project grant.
+By the time the money came in, it was a year later, my colleagues were nearing the end of their degrees, and the university had changed the salary rules for research assistants, meaning we could not pay them as much as we had discussed.
 This resulted in broken promises and some hurt feelings.
 Wait until everything is approved and ready before settling on specific details.
 We now only recruit volunteer research assistants and then surprise them with payment once everything has settled.

 Scott Jaschik, “In ‘Scholarship Displacement’ Debate, Who Speaks for Low-Income Students?”
 Inside Higher Ed, 2017, https://www.insidehighered.com/admissions/article/2017/07/10/new-law-prompts-debate-over-scholarship-displacement-raising-questions.↩︎